DS: United States — Transitional Safeguard Measure on Combed Cotton Yarn from Pakistan

 The DSB adopted the Appellate Body Report and the Panel Report, as modified by the Appellate Body Report, on 5 November 2001.

 Implementation of adopted reports

 The US indicated that, through this action, effective from 9 November 2001, it had implemented the DSB’s recommendations.

-Please contact firstname.lastname@example.org giving details of the operating system and web browser you are using.
+Problems viewing this page?
+If so, please contact firstname.lastname@example.org giving details of the operating system and web browser you are using.